Vyral/base-template/_posts/2021-09-16-will-forbearance-ruin-your-future-buying-plans.md

 If you were enrolled in a forbearance plan, can you buy or refinance now that you’re out of it?
 You can, but there are some rules you need to know.
 Every lender has slightly different standards.

-**If you’re still in forbearance, you cannot buy or refinance.** A forbearance is a financial hardship, so why would they give you another loan if you can’t pay your first one?&nbsp;
+**If you’re still in forbearance, you cannot buy or refinance.** A forbearance is a financial hardship, so why would they give you another loan if you can’t pay your first one?

 If you were in forbearance and now owe back payments, you have a couple of different options.
 First, you can pay it back in full.
 If you can’t, they can put the balance on the end of your loan.
 It’s like a “second” mortgage that sits at the end of your current mortgage.
 When you refinance or sell, you’ll have to pay it back in full.
-You also have the option to set up a repayment plan with your lender that slightly increases your payment each month.&nbsp;
+You also have the option to set up a repayment plan with your lender that slightly increases your payment each month.

 {% include pullquote.html %}